 Our mission is to renew this link

-Musical interaction with the humpback whales of the Caribbean is the key to renewing the dialogue with these animals... re-creating the link.
+Musical interaction with the humpback whales of the Caribbean is the key to renewing the dialogue with these animals... recreating the link.

-The three axes of work:
+The three main areas of work :

 - We are preparing to form an orchestra of young musicians who will learn the music of the whales and then take them out to sea to play with them.